jakubnowicki/fixtuRes/docs/configuration.md

 Type of column is set by choosing a proper `type` value in column description.
 Check following sections for more details.

+The order of columns will be the same as the order of entries in the configuration.

 #### Built-in columns

+Basic column types.
+For an example yaml configuration check [this]("examples/built-in_columns.yaml")

 ##### integer